Ruby / Ae / August 30th, 2113

 Too bad we already found life on Europa so we’ve all been through this rodeo.
 Granted that was microscopic in scale, but don’t tell eight year old me that!
 I was really interested in stuff like that when I was a kid.
 And now I’m older, and I’ve lost my heart.
 And the rest of the organs in me have decided this is a reasonable sacrifice as long as my stomach and clit are happy.
 Which they are, thankyouverymuch.

-I eat the rest of my bagel and lick the crumbs off my face as the ’emergency’ broadcast goes on, which is taking place some light years away on a decidedly not human vessel.
+I eat the rest of my bagel and lick the crumbs off my face as the ’emergency’ broadcast goes on, which is taking place some light years away on what is not a human vessel.
 According to the feed it was all happenstance; something to do with radio waves and microlensing and other technobabble that’s not as important as the new bagel I’m putting in my toaster, so I don’t listen at all.
 But don’t worry, future me!
 Everyone else at school will clue me in on all the juicy details I’m missing.
 Assuming I even go, that is.

 I re-cocoon myself back on my couch and turn up the volume, trying to pay attention in the frightening amount of time I’m separated from my comfort food.
 Both actors who conducted the handshake are still present, who are I notice to be obvious robots and not human and not alien in spacesuits.
 The alien robot is ghostly in form, with countless tentacles attached to a body that is not quite humanoid.
 Despite being metallic, the arms move as if they were weightless, each tentacle acting independently without shifting weight from the core.
 The arms themselves aren’t uniform.
 Some are shorter or longer.
 Some have fingers or suction cups.
 Some nothing at all.
 It’s hard to tell where the limbs begin and the body ends, but either way, it dwarfs our resident rust bucket in comparison.
 In size and in coolness.